 What Is a Smart Factory?

 Otherwise known as intelligent factories, smart factories place an emphasis on complex optimization and adaptation.
-Through the interconnectedness made possible by the internet of things and other cyber-physical systems, with efficiency in mind, smart factories can integrate with the rest of the supply chain, thus allowing for real-time process alterations and improvements.
+Through the interconnectedness made possible by the internet of things and other cyber-physical systems, smart factories can efficiently integrate with the rest of the supply chain, thus allowing for real-time process alterations and improvements.

 In practice, a smart factory’s greatest asset is its integration with artificial intelligence (AI).
 Just because something’s automated doesn’t mean that it has the ability to make complex decisions, especially ones that may radically alter a business and its processes.